The Functional Rating Index: A Validated Spinal Outcome Measure That Saves Time

 The Functional Rating Index is available royalty-free for noncommercial use by licensed health care providers at www.chiroevidence.com.

-for more information about J. Michael Menke, MA, DC, PhD.
+for previous articles by J. Michael Menke, MA, DC, PhD.

 Ron Feise, DC, is the president of the Institute of Evidence-Based Chiropractic, an organization that helps chiropractors achieve optimal patient outcomes through the use of evidence-based strategies.